 Passion – Integrity – Discipline – Respect - Teamwork

-Rugby Australia is pleased to partner with the Australian Sports Commission (ASC) to deliver this $200 million Australian Government initiative to get more children playing more sport.
+Rugby Australia is pleased to partner with Sport Australia to deliver this $200 million Australian Government initiative to get more children playing more sport.

 As the national sporting organisation (NSO) for rugby union, we offer schools and coaches quality programs that encourage children to participate in this great sport.